blue dumpster truck

 On November 15, 1997, the nation celebrated its first holiday called America Recycles Day.
 The idea was presented at the National Recycling Coalition’s (NRC’s) Congress and immediately embraced to promote the positive impacts of recycling.
 In 2019, recycling rates reached about 32% and continued to climb as more consumers became aware of environmentally friendly practices.

-Check your local guidelines to see standards you should follow, so you can help reduce the contamination of materials and foster better quality control at facilities.
+Check your local guidelines to see standards you should follow so you can help reduce the contamination of materials and foster better quality control at facilities.

 Aluminum, Glass, Paper and More: What Gets Recycled?